techiepr/FamousPainitngs_SQL/README.md

 # FamousPainitngs_SQL
-This is for my SQL Practice and Preperation
+This is for my SQL Practice and Preperation.